The Laod perspective: Serving a hot dish of news, culture & life.

-Since the first annual Lao American Writers Summit gathering took place in Minneapolis back in 2010, like-minded Lao Americans Danny Khotsombath and Chanida Phaengdara Potter decided to write about their experiences as Lao Americans raised in the Mild Mild Midwest.
-So, in 2011, armed with creative energy and enveloped with the aching desire to reconnect with their roots, culture, and community, Little Laos on the Prairie (LLOTP) was born in 2011, with the goals of telling our stories, sharing our history and our love of reconnecting with our roots, culture, community, and news that connect the diaspora communities to the Mekong memories of Southeast Asia.
+After the first annual Lao American Writers Summit in Minneapolis, back in 2010, like-minded Lao Americans Danny Khotsombath and Chanida Phaengdara Potter were inspired to write about their experiences as Lao Americans raised in the Mild Mild Midwest.
+So, in 2011, armed with creative energy and enveloped with the aching desire to reconnect with their roots, culture, and community, Little Laos on the Prairie (LLOTP) began sharing stories of its deep, chaotic history via waves of contributors; all with the shared goal of connecting the diaspora communities, to the Mekong memories of Southeast Asia.

 To collect, craft, curate, and highlight stories of the Lao American and diaspora experience.
-LLOTP is an online storytelling publication driven by a team of Lao American writers committed to sharing the journeys, cultures, and livelihoods of the Lao Diaspora experience.
-Through LLOTP’s simplified and creative platform, LLOTP aims to make space for our stories to be accessible, increase visibility of our culturally-specific issues, and empower Lao Diaspora communities across the globe to take ownership of their unique, diverse voices.
+LLOTP is an online storytelling publication driven by a team of Lao Diaspora writers committed to sharing the journeys, cultures, and livelihoods of the Lao Diaspora experience.
+Through LLOTP’s simplified and creative platform, LLOTP aims to define and create space for our stories to be accessible, increase visibility of our culturally-specific issues, and empower Lao Diaspora communities around the world to take ownership of their unique, diverse voices.
 You supply the voice and we can help with the rest.
 By sharing our unique stories, we hope to find the commonalities that bind us all together.

 “Writing is reflection.
 It gives hope, meaning, and best of all: a voice.”